 When feeding cattle you are feeding the rumen and the microbes it contains.
 These microbes are responsible for the breakdown of plant material and produce the majority of the protein which is absorbed within the small intestine.
-These microbes have their own nutritional requirements meaning it is important to know what these are to feed it so it can work efficiently.
+These microbes have their own nutritional requirements which must be met to ensure efficient performance.